 Considerations when investing through DEGIRO

+Also, DEGIRO has had a few problems with the Dutch financial authorities (AFM) over the years.
+This doesn't inspire confidence.
 Lastly, they're a foreign broker.
 This means you have to declare your DEGIRO account to the Belgian National Bank as well as on your yearly tax form.
-We put together a guide to help you declare your account.
+You can read more on DEGIRO in our review.

 The costs of investing through a broker